 This is a four year training program which includes laboratory training in diagnostic Immunopathology leading to fellowship of both the Royal Australasian College of Physicians and the Royal College of Pathologists of Australasia (FRACP FRCPA).
 This requires fulfillment of the RCPA requirements.
 On completion, the adult physician or paediatrician will be able to practice as a clinical immunology/allergy specialist and immunopathologist in a community private practice, hospital setting and/or diagnostic pathology laboratory (public or private).

-Both training pathways can also include the option of pursuing a higher degree (PhD, MPH, etc) during or following advanced training.
+Both training pathways can also include the option of pursuing a higher degree (e.g. PhD, MPH) during or following advanced training.

-ASCIA is the peak professional body of clinical immunology and allergy specialists in Australia and New Zealand.
+This information is provided ASCIA, the peak professional body of clinical immunology and allergy specialists in Australia and New Zealand.
 For information about ASCIA go to www.allergy.org.au/about-ascia